 London’s Tate names S'porean senior curator for photography

-Singaporean art historian and curator Charmaine Toh has been appointed senior curator of international art (photography) at Tate, a network of four museums including the Tate Modern, Tate Britain, Tate Liverpool and Tate St Ives.
+Singaporean art historian and curator Charmaine Toh has been appointed senior curator of international art (photography) at Tate, a British network of four museums comprising the Tate Modern, Tate Britain, Tate Liverpool and Tate St Ives.

-Her role, according to a listing on Tate’s website, involves developing Tate’s collection of photography, leading the strategy for positioning photography within the field of modern and contemporary art and curating exhibitions.
+Her role, according to a listing on Tate’s website, involves developing its collection of photography, leading the strategy for positioning photography within the field of modern and contemporary art, and curating exhibitions.

+In her former role as senior curator at the National Gallery Singapore, Dr Toh has curated blockbuster exhibitions around Singaporean and South-east Asian photography.

-In addition to being a co-curator of the 2013 Singapore Biennale, Dr Toh has curated exhibitions around the region including at Asia Culture Center in Gwangju, the Fukutake House at the Setouchi Triennale, BankArt Yokohama.
+In addition to being a co-curator of the 2013 Singapore Biennale, Dr Toh has curated exhibitions around the region, including at the Asia Culture Center in Gwangju, South Korea, and, in Japan, the Fukutake House at the Setouchi Triennale and BankArt Yokohama.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now